prassr/gnu-linux-commands/Week-3/Lecture3-4.md

 		guest is not in the sudoers file.
 This incident will be reported.
 		```
 		+ When we run the command ` sudo cat /etc/sudoers ` it asks for password.
-		+ For wrong password, the password string is asked again.
+		+ For wrong password, the password is asked again.
 		+ If the passwrod is correct, but the user is not listed in the file, it will notify in and report the login attempt to administrator.
 		+ If ` $USER ` is listed in ` /etc/sudoers `, the file content will be dumped on screen for right password.
 	- The failure if any is recorded in `/var/log/auth.log ` file.
-	- To open this file you need to be a super user.
+	- To open this file you should have super user privilege.
 	- The file lists timestamps and corresponding session details.

 ## Which website is used to download packages?